 - calculating the net salary that must be received by the employee.

-In order to calculate the net salary of the employee, our lawyers in Spain will calculate the Spanish payroll taxes, which refer to the below mentioned elements:
+In order to compute the net salary of the employee, our lawyers in Spain will calculate the Spanish payroll taxes, which refer to the below mentioned elements:

 - the income tax (calculated as a personal income tax);